December 4, 2019

 Gamification Also Rewards Customers for Their Feedback

-In addition to using gamification and VoC technologies to reward employees for gathering customer feedback, many companies are also using them to reward customers for providing immediate feedback when asked.
+In addition to using gamification and VoC technologies to reward employees for gathering customer service feedback, many companies are also using them to reward customers for providing immediate feedback when asked.
 Gamification can solicit a more accurate and emotional response, simplify the feedback process, increase engagement, and make it more fun.

 Through the use of gamification, companies can provide customers with information about their products and events, encourage greater interaction, and transform them into brand advocates.

-Companies Must Act on Customer Feedback
+Companies Must Act to Increase Customer Satisfaction Score (CSAT)

 Employees and customers need to see that the VoC insights they provide are being heard and acted upon.
 After all, the whole purpose of gathering customer feedback is to gain a greater understanding of their needs, concerns and wants so that the company can implement changes to serve them better.
 This sustains an internal focus on the customer over time by strengthening brand loyalty, building trust and leads to increase CSAT.